Visit

 1. Consider the purpose of the image on the page.
 Include the relevant information it's being used to convey.

-4. Be concise — A phrase or sentence is usually sufficient.
+4. Be concise — A phrase or one or two short sentences are usually sufficient.

 Learn More About Writing Alt Text for Images and Documents